 - Network Rail accepts 2.2s for its IT and business services graduate scheme.

-- npower only specify that they require applicants to have, or be on track for, a bachelors degree.
+- npower has previously specified that it requires applicants to have, or be on track for, a bachelors degree.

 IT jobs in investment banking with a 2.2 degree

 The finance sector employs many IT graduates but most recruiters look for at least a 2.1.
-However, audit, tax and consulting services provider RSM's cyber specialist scheme is open to applicants with 2.2 honours degrees, while RBS' technology graduate programme is open to those with a 2.2 or above.
-A couple of employers don't specify a degree grade – an example being financial data provider Factset and financial services provider American Express.
+However, some, such as audit, tax and consulting services provider RSM's, do run technology and IT graduate programmes that are open to applicants with 2.2.
+A couple of employers don't specify a degree grade – an example being financial data provider Factset.

 Other employers who accept 2.2s